 It’s hard to argue with that.
-Have a peek at their videos (links are up^there) if you haven’t heard the hype.
+Have a peek at their videos (links are up^there, if you haven’t read the hype).

 Teenagers eyeball social media an average of 9 HOURS A DAY.
 The average consumer grabs his or her smartphone 150 times a day – and swipes or taps it over 2000 times.
 AVERAGE.